 Can a physician who is not a TMLT policyholder request a practice review?

 Yes.
 Practice reviews are free to all TMLT policyholders.
 However, if a physician who is not insured by TMLT would like to request a practice review, that physician can contact the TMLT Risk Management Department for information regarding the fees for a review.

 Can a hospital-based physician (hospitalist, radiologist, pathologist, anesthesiologist, emergency medicine physician) request a practice review?

 Yes.
 TMLT can conduct practice reviews for physicians in all specialties and practice types.

 How long will the practice review premium discount remain in effect?

 Once the physician has adequately responded in writing to any recommendations made during the review, the 5% practice review discount is effective for the remainder of the current policy period plus an additional two full policy periods, as long as the physician is continuously insured with TMLT.

 How long will it take before I hear from someone about scheduling the review?

-- Typically, risk management representatives are out of the office conducting practice reviews 2 to 3 days per week.
-Therefore, it may take up to 2 weeks before a representative contacts you to schedule the review.
+Typically, risk management representatives are out of the office conducting practice reviews 2 to 3 days per week.
+Therefore, it may take up to 2 weeks for a representative to contact you and schedule the review.